 Each of Patrick Downey, President and CEO, Pascal Marquis, Senior VP Exploration and Dale Tweed, VP Engineering are a Qualified Person under NI 43-101.
-Each is an employee of the Company and controls approximately 1.51%, 0.71% and 0.03% respectively, of the issued and outstanding shares of the Company (excluding options, warrants or restricted share units).
+Each is an employee of the Company and controls approximately 1.44%, 0.68% and 0.03% respectively, of the issued and outstanding shares of the Company (excluding options or restricted share units).

-Deloitte LLP, the Company's auditors, are independent within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of British Columbia.
+Deloitte LLP, the Company's auditor, is independent within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of British Columbia.